verdi-workshop/2024/index.md

 [![logo](assets/img/logo-ECSEL.png "logoSmall")](http://www.fct.mctes.pt/){:target="blank"}

 {:class="thanks"}
-This event is supported by:
-- The Norte Portugal Regional Operational Programme (NORTE 2020) under the Portugal 2020 Partnership Agreement, through ERDF – European Regional Development Fund through the Operational Programme for Competitiveness and Internationalisation (project NORTE-01-0145-FEDER-028550),
-- National funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia (project PTDC/EEI-COM/28550/2017).
+This event is supported by - the Norte Portugal Regional Operational Programme (NORTE 2020) under the Portugal 2020 Partnership Agreement, through ERDF – European Regional Development Fund through the Operational Programme for Competitiveness and Internationalisation (project NORTE-01-0145-FEDER-028550), - national funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia (project PTDC/EEI-COM/28550/2017).
 The project has received funding from the ECSEL Joint Undertaking (JU) under grant agreement No 876852.
-The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Austria, Czech Republic, Germany, Ireland, Italy, Portugal, Spain, Sweden, Turkey.
-- National funds through the Research Council of Norway, that is is funding the FRINATEK Young Research Talent Project ADAPt (No. 274515), and the SIRIUS Innovation centre (No. 237898)
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Austria, Czech Republic, Germany, Ireland, Italy, Portugal, Spain, Sweden, Turkey, - national funds through the Research Council of Norway, that is is funding the FRINATEK Young Research Talent Project ADAPt (No. 274515), and the SIRIUS Innovation centre (No. 237898).

 {:class="thanks"}
 Image credit: [Christoffer Engström](https://unsplash.com/photos/tjguVu0GoEM) via [Unsplash](https://unsplash.com)